oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 In addition, filtering by username is an OPTIONAL parameter for SCIM service providers refer to this section of [the SCIM spec](https://datatracker.ietf.org/doc/html/rfc7644#section-3.4.2.2).
 However, Okta requires username filtering support as it checks to see if the user exists by username first before creating them.
 Ref: [Okta Docs](https://developer.okta.com/docs/reference/scim/scim-20/#create-users)

+Why would a SCIM client, in this case the identity provider, ever want to ask our app's SCIM server what users it knows about?
+Okta keeps track of what identifiers each SCIM integration is using for each user, and stores those as the user's "externalId" Okta uses this endpoint to test whether a user exists and find out what ID the SCIM server uses for that individual, so that it can send the correct request type with the correct ID: PUT to update an existing user, or POST to create a new account for a user that wasn't previously known to the SCIM server.

 To fulfill these requirements, the sample app's backend can handle GET requests to the `/Users` endpoint in `scim.ts` like this:

 ```